What’s in common with Kevin Durant, David Beckham, Brad Pitt, Dame Judy Dench, and George Clooney? The answer is they all tore their Achilles!

 The Achilles tendon is the strongest tendon in the body.
 Also called the heel cord, it runs from the calf muscles towards the back of the heel bone, and facilitates walking and running movements by lifting the heel off the ground.
 During running and jumping movements, it can bear loads 6-12x the body weight (up to 2000 lbs!), yet it is one of the most common tendons to rupture.
 A complete rupture is a significant injury often resulting in lost time at work, and restricted participation in sports up to a year following the injury.
 The overwhelming majority of people recover well and are able to return to some level of physical activity, however calf weakness and other biomechanical changes can persist in the long term.

 Unfortunately there is no known cause.
 However, it is most likely related to a reduced load capacity of the ankle/foot complex as a result of previous lower body injury, or sudden changes in load (e.g.: playing tennis only 2-3x in a year).
 Typically it is an injury of middle aged men who are participating in recreational sports.
 Women are less likely to suffer an Achilles ruptures as they represent 15-20% of all cases.
 It often happens during a quick forced hyper-dorsiflexion movement (sudden extreme calf stretch), but it can occur during an odd jump off the curb, as well.

 Symptoms can significantly differ if it is a full rupture vs partial tear.

-This is a video of my own Achilles rupture back in the summer of 2020.
+This is a video of an Achilles rupture.

 Partial tear signs and symptoms